rugbyprof/4103-101-IntroOpSys/HelperFiles/threading_by_example.md

 ## RLock
 RLock is a reentrant lock. `acquire()` can be called multiple times by the same thread without blocking.
 Keep in mind that `release()` needs to be called the same number of times to unlock the resource.

+- In officially released Python versions (2.4, 2.5... up to 3.1), an RLock is much slower than a Lock, because Locks are implemented in C and RLocks in Python (this will change in 3.2)
+- A Lock can be released from any thread (not necessarily the thread which acquire()d it), while an RLock has to be released by the same thread which acquired it

 Using Lock, the second call to `acquire()` by the same thread will block:

 ```python